wstrm/wstrm-www/content/posts/errors-join-heart-defer.md

 ```

 You can even take it one step further and get rid of the anonymous function by
-defining a "joinErrs(...)" that takes a pointer to the original error.
-We must
+defining a `joinErrs(...)` that takes a pointer to the original error.
+It's
-pass the close function and invoke it within the `joinErrs(...)` because `defer`
+important that we pass the close function and invoke it _within_ the
-will evaluate the parameters directly (thanks to abhinavg for pointing this out[1]).
+`joinErrs(...)` function because `defer` will evaluate the parameters directly
+(thanks to abhinavg for pointing this out[1]).

 So, we end up with something like this: